-The main purpose for conducting this study was to determine the effectiveness of Minnesota's May 2010 Click It or Ticket Mobilization campaign by measuring belt use before and after the campaign.
-Our results showed that statewide safety belt use in Minnesota was high before and after the campaign, with no difference between the rates.
+The main purpose for conducting this study was to determine the effectiveness of Minnesota's May 2011 Click It or Ticket Mobilization campaign by measuring belt use before and after the campaign.
+Our results showed that statewide seat belt use in Minnesota was higher after the mobilization campaign, but this difference was not statistically significant.
 Both rates were higher than the national rate of 84% found in 2009 (Chen & Ye, 2010).
-The lack of a positive effect for the mobilization campaign is most likely due to the fact that Minnesota passed a primary safety belt law in 2009.
-The publicity and public perceptions surrounding this law likely raised belt use before the campaign and overshadowed the potential effects of the campaign.